-attributeThe name
+name attributeThe name content

 attribute gives the name of the form control, as used in form

-submission and in the form
+submission and in the form element's elements object.
+If the attribute

 is specified, its value must not be the empty string.